microscopium/microscopium/README.md

 ```

 ### Serving the web app
 Supported browsers are Chrome and Firefox.
+However we have observed that performance is much better on Chrome.
-(We do not support Safari or Internet Explorer.)
+(Unfortunately, we do not currently support Safari or Internet Explorer.)

 To run the web app locally: